oneQuery/oneQuery/README.md

 ### Research assistant, University of Iowa, 2019-2021

-- He assisted serving DMS[^5] that alarms the mis-use or improper use of seatbelts.
+- He assisted in serving DMS[^5] that alarms the mis-use or improper use of seatbelts.
 - He assisted impelenting HPE[^6] module for ergonomics project that measures the risk of the workers' injury at field.

 ### Internship, KRISO[^7], 2017-2018